-We are organizing learning opportunities for 2020-2021, including workshops and a learning collective.
-We are mostly gathering online, so that colleagues across Turtle Island can join events.
+We are organizing online opportunities for learning and collaborating, including a cross-disability dance residency for 2022-2023.
+We are gathering online for safety during the pandemic and so that colleagues across Turtle Island can join events.
 If you would like to connect with the group, contact Joanne.

 Videos we have collaborated on: